Family Attorney Guide

-If you need legal aid or counsel pro bono, be sure to reach out to any local law firms and give them the details of the case, and your financial standing.
+Be sure to reach out to any local law firms and give them the details of the case, and your financial standing.
 If you meet their standards, you can potentially receive free legal aid.
 One of the first things you should do is to call your state bar association.
 Look in your phone book or do an online search.
 Bar associations are a wealth of information about family lawyers or programs that can provide services at a free or greatly reduced rate.
-If they don’t have specific information that can help you, they can direct you to the resources that can help.
 They may even have local private programs that can provide advice from a family attorney.
 Some state or local bar associations have specific programs wherein lawyers have agrees to devote a certain amount of time to pro bono representation.
 Few other free and affordable alternatives to consider can be found on this article Free and Affordable Alternatives from money.usnews.com